 Questions for our Contract and Purchasing Departments?
 Please call (504) 582-3035 or email email@example.com.

 The Ernest N. Morial New Orleans Exhibition Hall Authority (the “Authority”), the New Orleans Ernest N. Morial Convention Center’s (“MCCNO”) governing board, is committed to ensuring equity in economic opportunities available at the Convention Center.
-Through its policies, procedures and Business Opportunity Program (the “BOP”), the Authority seeks to promote contractor, subcontractor, vendor and supplier opportunities for Hudson-certified firms and Disadvantaged Business Enterprises (collectively, “eligible business enterprises” or “EBEs”).
+Through its policies, procedures and the Small and Emerging Business Opportunity Program (the “Program”), the Authority seeks to promote contractor, subcontractor, vendor and supplier opportunities for Hudson-certified Small and Emerging Businesses (“SEB”) and Disadvantaged Business Enterprises (“DBE”) (collectively, “eligible business enterprises” or “EBEs”).
 To that end, the Authority will employ all lawful programs at its disposal in any and all contracting opportunities at MCCNO.

-MCCNO’s Program is designed to strengthen our organization and our communities by proactively seeking EBEs who represent the communities that MCCNO serves.
+MCCNO’s Small and Emerging Business Opportunity Program is designed to strengthen our organization and our communities by proactively seeking EBEs who represent the communities that MCCNO serves.
 By providing equitable opportunities for small and diverse suppliers, MCCNO derives multiple benefits.
-The BOP is integrated as part of our management team’s daily business activities.
-Through the BOP, our sourcing teams and business units are able to build relationships with EBEs and facilitate access to bid and contract opportunities through a combination of:
+The Program is integrated as part of our management team’s daily business activities.
+Through the Program, our sourcing teams and business units are able to build relationships with EBEs and facilitate access to bid and contract opportunities through a combination of:

 Advocacy – Internally, the management team works to ensure that diverse suppliers gain visibility and have inclusion in sourcing, contracting, and procurement policies made by the Authority.